L1 Visas for Italian Business Owners and Transferees

 Can an L-1 Business Owner form a New Business in the United States and Apply for an L-1 Visa?

-Yes, this is a very common fact pattern.
-Many of our clients open new businesses in a foreign country in order to qualify for an L-1 visa.
+Yes, this is a common case.
+Many clients establish new businesses in a foreign country to qualify for an L-1 visa.

 L1 Visas for Italian Non-Management Employees